EPFLEXCLT/ip_lab_2019/README.md

 4. Install git with `conda install git`.
 5. Insall opencv with `pip install opencv-contrib-python`
 6. Download this repository with the following command `git clone https://github.com/cecabert/ip_lab_2019`
-7. Start Jupyter with `jupyter notebook`.
+7. Start Jupyter with `jupyter notebook` from the root folder of the lab.
 The command should open a new tab in your web browser.
 8. Edit and run the notebooks from your browser.

 [git_link]: https://git-scm.com